Vanderscycle/tutorials-papers/docker-Kubernetes/dockerPaper.md

 FROM python:3
 # metadata info
 LABEL maintainer="Henri Vandersleyen" email="hvandersleyen@gmail.com"
-# exposing container port to be the same as streamlit default port
+# exposing container port to be the same as scrapy default port
 EXPOSE 6023
 # set work directly so that paths can be relative
 WORKDIR /usr/src/app